FractalScripts/cursor-hide/README.md

 4. Run **CurHide**

-   - Windows SmarScreen might pop up.
+   - Windows SmartScreen might pop up.
 This is normal, as this is *unsigned software*, but it is **completely safe** as long as you got it from the [official repository](https://github.com/FractalScripts/cursor-hide)

    - To bypass it, click <u>More info</u> and **Run anyway**